NFL picks, predictions, best bets: This 2026 Wild Card Weekend parlay returns around 25-1

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.

-Now, the model has scoured the 2026 Wild Card Weekend NFL odds and locked in five confident NFL best bets.
+Now, the model has scoured the 2026 Wild Card Weekend NFL odds and locked in five confident NFL best bets for the remaining games.
 If you successfully parlay its picks, you'd be looking at a massive payout of over 25-1.
 You can only see the model's Wild Card Weekend NFL picks at SportsLine.

 Top 2026 Wild Card Weekend NFL picks

-This will be the third time in a month that the Packers and Bears have met, with the teams splitting the first two meetings.
-Green Bay posted a 28-21 win at Lambeau Field in Green Bay on Dec.
-7, and Chicago rallied for a 22-16 overtime win on Dec.
-20 at Soldier Field in Chicago.
-Both teams will be as healthy as they have been with Jordan Love (concussion) and Josh Jacobs (knee/ankle) back in the mix for Green Bay.
+The 49ers have trended to the Over this season as they are 10-7 to that side.
+They are also 6-3 to the Over on the road.
+Philly has largely trended Under, but has seen six of its 10 games go Over when the total was less than 45 total points, as is the case in this one.
+Prior to falling flat against the Seahawks, the Niners were hot on offense, averaging 42.3 points per game over the prior three contests.

-The model has Chicago winning another close game as the Bears cover nearly 60% of the time.
+The model projects that the teams combine for 48 points as the Over hits 54% of the time.
 See which other NFL parlay picks to make here.

 How to make Wild Card Weekend NFL parlays